Discussions about Intelligent Design and Creation Science

 The Epic of Creation series was started by the Zygon Center for Religion and Science in 1989 and has been running annually since that time.
 Our speakers include top scientists and scholars from the University of Chicago, the Lutheran School of Theology at Chicago, Northwestern University, Loyola University, Notre Dame University, McCormick Theological Seminary, DePauw University, and other distinguished institutions.

-Creation lecture series.
 All Epic of Creation lectures are free

 and open to the public, and the series may be taken for course credit

-through the Association of Chicago Theological Schools (ACTS)..
+through the Association of Chicago Theological Schools (ACTS).

-All lectures take place at the Lutheran School of Theology at Chicago,
+All lectures take place at the Lutheran School of Theology at Chicago, 1100 East

-1100 East 55th Street, Chicago, IL 60615 on Mondays from 7-10 pm starting
+55th Street, Chicago, IL 60615 on Mondays, September 13 through

 For directions see http://www.lstc.edu/about/driving.html